Code dependencies

 If you need to install extra Debian packages, such as PHP extensions

-, you can add commands to your package's
+or headers like libxml2-dev, you can add commands to your package's

 build.sh.